Domestic canary: Miner's canary

 Mice were used as sentinel species for use in detecting carbon monoxide in British coal mining from around 1896, after the idea had been suggested in 1895 by John Scott Haldane.
 Toxic gases such as carbon monoxide, asphyxiant gases such as carbon dioxide and explosive gases like methane in the mine would affect small warm-blooded animals before affecting the miners, since their respiratory exchange is more rapid than in humans.
 A mouse will be affected by carbon monoxide within a few minutes, while a human will have an interval of 20 times as long.
 Later, canaries were found to be more sensitive and a more effective indicator as they showed more visible signs of distress.
 Their use in mining is documented from around 1900.
-The birds were sometimes kept in carriers which had small oxygen bottles attached to revive them.
+Carriers were equipped with small oxygen bottles to revive the birds.

 The phrase canary in a coal mine is frequently used to refer to a person or thing which serves as an early warning of a coming crisis.
 By analogy, the term climate canary is used to refer to a species (called an indicator species) that is affected by an environmental danger prior to other species, thus serving as an early warning system for the other species with regard to the danger.

 The use of miners' canaries in British mines was phased out in 1986 with the introduction of an electronic nose with a digital metre.
 However the use of canaries did continue until it was fully outlawed in February 1996.
-Although the phasing out was seen as a more humane way of treating the birds, it has been noted that many miners cared for their canary companions and that it lifted the spirits of the miners.
-Some miners carried them in a special resuscitation cage to revive a canary in case it faints after carbon monoxide poisoning.
+Although this was seen as a more humane way of treating the birds, it has been noted that many miners cared for their canary companions and that they lifted the spirits of the miners.

 In addition to coal mines, experiments showed that canaries could detect other specific poisonous gases, and they were therefore used in the First World War.
 Canaries were also used by Japanese troops following the Tokyo gas attacks in 1995, and by Iraqi civilians in 2003 for potential chemical agent detection.